 The Constitution establishes a number of new Commissions to deal with complaints, integrity, mercy and elections.
 It establishes a National Advisory Council, and retains the existing Public Service Commission.

 These are all designed to enhance democracy and good government, and to give greater powers to local politicians and senior civil servants.
-Elections are held every ive years and last took place in September 2009.
+Elections are held every five years.

 Montserrat’s economy is dominated by the rebuilding of the island’s infrastructure since the start of volcanic activity.
 A new capital is under development in the north of the island and work continues to re-house the population and government.

 Tourism and agriculture continue to show solid growth and contribute most to the economy outside the public sector and construction.
 Prospects for future growth are good, given the significant public investment in Little Bay town and port as well as ferry and air connections.
 Montserrat aims to grow its declining and ageing population (4,922 in 2011 compared with 11,314 in 1991) back to pre-crisis levels.
 Currently around 25% of the population are immigrants, largely from other Caribbean countries.